-- · It is caused by economic fluctuations. - · When demand for goods and services drops, businesses reduce production, thereby requiring fewer workers. - · An increasing number of people who want to work can't find jobs. - · During catastrophic depressions, it can run as high as 20 or 25 percent.
+Cyclical unemployment is caused by economic fluctuations.
+When demand for goods and services drops, businesses reduce production, thereby requiring fewer workers.
+Then, an increasing number of people who want to work can't find jobs.
+During catastrophic depressions, cyclical unemployment can run as high as 20 or 25 percent.